VeriorPies/MineCloud/README.md

 - [*Terraria*](/minecloud_configuration_packages/Terraria/README.md)
 - *more to add...*

 *Don’t see your favorite games?
-Feel free to contribute to the list by following the [Create your own MineCloud Configuration Package](/minecloud_configuration_packages/CustomConfigurationPackageGuides.md) guides!*
+Feel free to contribute to the list by following the [Create and publish your own MineCloud Configuration Package](/minecloud_configuration_packages/CustomConfigurationPackageGuides.md) guides!*

 <br>
 <br>